AKhranovskiy/feeder/tasks.md

 [x] Detect ads in stream and silence audio.

-[ ] 1w  Replace by another audio, exact piece, no buffering
+[x] Replace by another audio, exact piece, no buffering
     If ads is detected, start playing the replacement audio.
     When ads ends, stop playing the replacement audio.

 [ ] 1w  Cross-fade
         Add cross-fading for entering and exiting ads-replacement block.